lixpaulian/stm32f7-uart/README.md

 The POSIX approach to configure a serial port is through the `struct termios` and its related API.
 Unfortunately, the standard newlib for embeded development does not include it.
 The good news is that Liviu added support for `termios` and friends in µOS++ starting with version 6.3.13 (see the test example).

-The STM32Fxx family UARTs support only 7 and 8 bits characters, with or without parity.
+The STM32Fxx family UARTs supports only 7 and 8 bits characters, with or without parity.
 On the other hand, `termios` defines 5, 6, 7 and 8 bit characters, i.e. as CS5, CS6, CS7 and CS8, thus the driver supports only CS7 and CS8 modes.

 The current implementation supports CTS/RTS hardware handshaking and can be enabled/disabled over the `termios` structure.
 This functionality is implemented by the HAL and the STM32F7xx hardware.

 The `termios` VMIN and VTIM control characters are properly interpreted; in addition, because in embedded applications much shorter delays than 0.1 seconds are often required, we use a second control caracter (mapped onto "spare 2") to reach a finer grain timeout for VTIM.
-This control character can be refered as `c_cc[VTIM_MS]`, or `c_cc[VTIM + 2]` and can take values from 0 to 99 ms. The final timeout will be computed as `c_cc[VTIM] * 100 + c_cc[VTIM_MS]`.
+This control character can be refered as `c_cc[VTIM_MS]`, or `c_cc[VTIM + 2]` and may take values from 0 to 99 ms. The final timeout (in ms) will be computed as `c_cc[VTIM] * 100 + c_cc[VTIM_MS]`.

 The driver supports RS-485 half-duplex operation.
 There are several aspects to consider:

 POSIX does not support explicitely RS-485 mode, therefore RS-485 operation must be activated when instantiating the driver.
 For RS-485 mode, the `uart`constructor must be provided with two additional parameters: `bool is_rs485` and `uint32_t rs485_de_params`.
-The first parameter is obvious while the second is a composite of a) the driver enable polarity (`true` or `false`), b) the driver enable assertion time and c) the driver enable deassertion time:
+The first parameter is obvious, while the second is a composite of a) the driver enable polarity (`true` or `false`), b) the driver enable assertion time and c) the driver enable deassertion time:

 ```c
 #define TX_BUFFER_SIZE 200